 The American life insurance industry is comprised of nearly 1,000 individual companies.
 Collectively, these outfits are responsible for a national portfolio of outstanding life insurance policies worth over $18 trillion.
-Of course, most of this floating portfolio is comprised of term life policies that will expire worthless.
+Of course, most of this floating portfolio is comprised of term life policies that will expire worthlessly.
 Much of the rest is made up of whole or universal life insurance policies that produce interest and dividend income for their issuers.
-Many whole life insurance issuers earn tidy sums from these policies.
+Many whole life insurance company issuers earn tidy sums from these policies.

 The country’s life insurance industry directly employs tens of thousands of people and is responsible for hundreds of thousands of other jobs.
 Since many major life insurance issuers also sell other forms of insurance, it’s difficult to quantify the exact number of “life insurance” agents working at any given time.

 The Best Life Insurance Companies to Work for with Great Commission

 These major employers are responsible for many of the cushiest entry-level positions in the industry.
 Some publicly-traded providers offer generous compensation packages that include solid health and retirement benefits.
 After a typical probationary period, direct-selling agents may earn handsome commissions on the policies that they originate.
 Most of the companies that offer such benefits are mature, established firms with recognizable names.